wklchris/LeetCode/Readme.md

 You may find that some problems are skipped, because I've planed to only cover easy and medium problems at first run.
 But don't worry, this is a long-term project.
 Just give me some time.

+Because the number of Python 3 submission is always too few, I test all my Python 3 code under "Python" instead of "Python 3".
+Therefore, the rank and time is only for fun.

 | # | Title (with file link) | Cxty | Level | Category | Time | Rank | Note |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | 1 | [Two Sum](0001.py) | *O(n)* | Easy | HashTable | 32ms | 97.3\% | |